ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

    Give cascading its own documentation page?

-The sort of cascading represented by clustering passes is the kind in which a consistent clustering which satisfies transitivity (as opposed to pairwise comparisons) is confirmed before moving to the next iteration.
+The sort of cascading represented by clustering passes is the kind in which a clustering guaranteed to satisfy transitivity is confirmed before moving to the next iteration.
-See the sub-steps of clustering for the other kind of cascading.
+See :ref:`the sub-steps of clustering <clustering_sub_steps>` for the other kind of cascading.

 This step :ref:`has sub-steps <clustering_pass_sub_steps>`, which may be expanded for more detail.